The Climate at Goldhanger and around the Blackwater

 Hanningfield Abberton Ardleigh Alton Water Trinity Broads

-These huge reservoirs are continuously filled by both the local rivers, and by deep aquifer wells in the dry months.
-They clearly still providing a more than adequate supply to al Essex and Suffolk customers.
-Therefore one might ask why does this Company not supply other water companies in the south with some of this abundant resource?
+These huge reservoirs are continuously filled by both the local rivers, and significantly by deep aquifer wells in the dry months.
+They clearly still providing a more than adequate supply to Essex customers.
+One might ask therefore why does this Company not supply other water companies in the south with some of this abundant resource?

 (for example Wikipedia tells us that Abberton reservoir holds 41,000 mega-litres of fresh water)

 The answer is most likely to be associated with the way all the water companies were privatised which created local monopolies (unlike electricity and gas) and their need to make large profits.
-E & S Water Co. could well sell the water to other water companies, but why would another water company pay for more water when they can simply impose hosepipe bans on customers for little or no cost to the company?
-Also someone would have to pay for new distribution pipe.
+E & S Water Co. could well sell water to other the companies, but why would another water company pay for more water when they can simply impose hosepipe bans on customers at little or no cost to the company?
+Also the companies would have to pay for new distribution pipes.

 2 Compared with other parts of the UK there have been almost no recorded sewage leaks into rivers and sea in this region.